NateNewland/School_District_Analysis/README.md

 * Percentage passing math, reading, and overall by budget per student
 * Percentage passing math, reading, and overall by school size
 * Placement of schools overall by score values relative to each other

+### Summary
+After reviewing the metrics of the schools with Thomas High School ninth-graders scores reverted to N/A there were 4 major changes:
+*The average math exam score for the districts was only one tenth of a percent lower.
+*Similarly the percentage of people who passed the math exam was changed by teo tents of a percent.
+*Students who passed Reading was lowered by three tenths of a percent *And for the combine passing of botrh reading and math the whole district was lowered one tenth of a percent.